Caviar: Extraction

 Commercial caviar production historically involved stunning the fish and extracting the ovaries.
-Another method of extracting caviar is by performing a caesarean section, which allows the female to continue producing roe.
+Another method of extracting caviar is by removing eggs through a small incision, which allows the female to continue producing roe.
 Other farmers use a process called "stripping", which extracts the caviar from the fish via a small incision made along the urogenital muscle when the fish is deemed to be ready to be processed.
 An ultrasound is used to determine the correct timing.
 Removing the caviar by massage may yield higher quality and a more sustainable source.

 Preparation

 Preparation follows a sequence that has not significantly changed over the last century.
 First, the ovaries are removed from a sedated female sturgeon and passed through a sieve to remove the membrane.
 Freed roes are rinsed to wash away impurities.
 Roes are now ready to become caviar by adding a precise amount of salt for taste and preservation.
 The fresh product is tasted and graded according to quality.
 Finally, the eggs are packed into lacquer-lined tins that will be further processed or sold directly to customers.